Your guide to cannabis legalization and driving in Canada.

 Cannabis use impacts each individual differently, making it difficult to objectively state how long a user should wait to drive after consuming cannabis.
 The method of consumption, quantity consumed, and THC level ingested all are contributing factors to impairment.
 With so many influences at play, the wisest decision is to play it safe and not drive after cannabis use.

 Sounds like a no-brainer, right?
-Wrong.
+Apparently not.
 According to a 2017 Public Safety Canada research study:

 - 65% of respondents agree that cannabis users often fail to realize that they are impaired from using cannabis